fallingmeteorite/task_scheduling/README.md

 3.When a task fails to run, it can be added to the disabled list and will not be executed thereafter

-4.You can directly obtain the current task status through the interface, such as executing, completed, error, and timeout
+4.You can directly obtain the current task status through the interface, such as executing: "completed, error, timeout"

 5.Automatically hibernate when there are no tasks